digital-standard/ThreeDPoseTracker/README.md

 4. Select Avatar in the Avatar menu.
 You can add VRM Avatar on the "Add Avatar" screen.</br>
-   Here is a sample VRM file.(https://github.com/digital-standard/ThreeDPoseTracker/tree/master/Avatars) FBX files are not yet available.
+   Here is a sample VRM file.(https://github.com/digital-standard/ThreeDPoseTracker/tree/master/Avatars)

 ![200323-01.png](image/200323-01.png)</br>
 ![200323-02.png](image/200323-02.png)</br>
-   Upload the file from the "ADD Avatar" button.</br>
+   Upload the file from the "File" button.</br>
+   ※FBX files are not yet available.
    Avatar name: Avatar name</br>
    Default position: Start position</br>
    Depth scale in: Depth scale of depth movement ratio</br>